The Last Letter from Your Lover: Plot

 In the mid-1960s, wealthy socialite Jennifer Stirling suffers from memory loss after a car crash.
-Unable to remember much of her life before or connect with her husband Laurence, Jennifer is intrigued by a letter she finds between "J" and "Boot".
-She decides to try and remember what happened to her by following clues from the letter.
+Unable to remember much of her life before or connect with her husband Laurence, Jennifer is intrigued by a letter she finds to "J" from "Boot".
+She decides to try and remember what happened to her by following clues from it.

-In modern day London, Ellie Haworth, who recently broke up with her long-time boyfriend, has to write an article about the recently-deceased editor of her paper.
+In modern day London, Ellie Haworth, who recently broke up with her long-time boyfriend, is writing an article about the recently deceased editor of her paper.
 Getting past the formal archivist Rory to access the editor's archive, she finds a misfiled love letter, to someone identified as "J", from "Boot".
-Moved by the passionate feelings between the mysterious couple, Ellie becomes determined to learn their identities and how their love story ended.
+Moved by the passionate feelings between the mysterious couple, Ellie becomes determined to learn their identities and how their love story unfolded.

-In the past, a pre-crash Jennifer and her husband Laurence travel to the French Riviera for a summer vacation.
+In the past, a pre-crash Jennifer and her husband Laurence travel to the French Riviera to vacation.
 Foreign correspondent Anthony O'Hare arrives to interview Laurence about his business success.
 At the party, Laurence is condescending to both Jennifer and Anthony.
-Afterwards, a drunk Anthony complains about the awful company to a fellow guest and is caught by Jennifer.
+Afterwards, a drunk Anthony complains about the awful company to a fellow guest and is overheard by Jennifer.

 Anthony returns the next morning with a written apology, which Jennifer forces him to read aloud.
-Anthony invites the Stirlings out to eat the next day, but Laurence is called away on a sudden business trip, leaving Jennifer and Anthony to spend the summer together until his return.
+He invites the Stirlings out for lunch the next day, but Laurence is called away on a sudden business trip, leaving the two to spend the summer together until his return.
 They begin writing letters to each other, under the pennames "J" and "Boot" (or "B").
 Neither act on their growing electricity, until Jennifer impulsively tries to kiss him.
 When he pulls away, she flees.
-Some days later, a letter penned by Anthony reaches her, proposing to meet at Postman's Park in London.
+Some days later, Anthony sends her a letter, proposing to meet at Postman's Park in London.

-They start a whirlwind affair, spending moments together where Jennifer can safely be with Anthony.
-Finally, he proposes she run off with him to New York.
-Jennifer is hesitant to leave, in fear of being treated as outcast by her family and friends.
-After Anthony sends her a letter that he will be waiting for her at the train station on the night of his departure, Jennifer rushes off to meet him.
+They start a whirlwind affair, spending moments together when Jennifer can safely be with Anthony.
+Finally, he proposes she run off with him to NYC.
+She is hesitant to leave, fearing of becoming an outcast by her family and friends.
+After Anthony writes, saying he will be waiting for her at the train station on the night of his departure, Jennifer rushes off to meet him.
 Just before she can arrive, she gets into a car crash, with a blow to her head causing partial amnesia.
-Anthony leaves for New York, believing that Jennifer has rejected him.
+Anthony leaves for NYC, believing that Jennifer has rejected him.